opatiny/weather-bot/README.md

 You must have `node-red` installed to run this project.

-The project uses two environment variables: `BOT_TOKEN` and `OWM_ID`.
+The project uses two environment variables: `BOT_TOKEN` and `OWM_ID`.  `OWM_ID` is the private user key that you get when subscribing to openweathermap. `BOT_TOKEN` is the bothFather token of your telegram bot.

 Their value must be set when running node-red:
 ```bash
 BOT_TOKEN=<value1> OWM_ID=<value2> node-red
 ```